 - A Slotted Spoon (or a fork: just be careful of hot oil it is unforgiving)

 - A Candy Thermometer (not required, but highly recommended so you can get the oil to the perfect temperature)

 - A Cooling Rack and/or Paper Towels

-Second, you will need to fry your donuts.
-For this chocolate glazed donut recipe you really need to fry them.
-If you bake them, then you will just have holey biscuits.
+- Second, you will need to fry your donuts.
 To fry them heat vegetable oil in a large, deep skillet or pan.
 The one I have is 4 quarts and it works perfectly.
 I fill it about halfway with vegetable oil.
 You need the oil to be at least an inch deep so the entire donut can fry and not just the bottoms.
 Heat your oil over medium heat until it reaches 375 degrees.

-Attention: Please be careful while frying these donuts.
-The oil can pop and it is best that any kids are not helping during this step.
+Please be careful while frying these chocolate glazed donuts.
+The oil can pop and it is best that any kids are not helping during the frying portion.

 Looking For More Holiday Sweets and Treats?!

 Each year my mom would make these chocolate glazed donuts for my brother and I on either Christmas Morning or Christmas Eve.
 It was so fun and I loved getting to eat a homemade donut while opening my presents.
 Looking back I thought my mom was some kind of superhero for whipping up donuts that early, but now I know her secret.